|

 California’s Standard Medical Deduction (SMD) Demonstration Project

-The CDSS has been authorized by the USDA, FNS, to operate SMD for the period beginning October 1, 2017, and ending September 30, 2021.
-With an extension approval, California has been authorized to continue operating the SMD Demonstration Project for the period beginning October 1, 2021 and ending September 30, 2025.
+The CDSS has been authorized by the USDA, FNS, to operate SMD from October 1, 2017, to September 30, 2021.
+With an extension approval, California has been authorized to continue operating the SMD Demonstration Project from October 1, 2021, to September 30, 2025.

-Under the SMD Project CDSS established a standard deduction of $120 for households with an elderly and/or disabled member, with verified medical expenses between $35.01 and $155 per month, instead of requiring those households with an elderly or disabled member to verify actual medical expenses in excess of $35 a month.
+Under the SMD Project, CDSS established a standard deduction of $150 for households with an elderly and/or disabled member, with verified medical expenses between $35.01 and $185 per month.

 The following table summarizes establishing medical deductions.